SoufianeAmr/Soufiane_Portfolio_React/README.md

-# Soufiane's Portfolio – React.js Developer Website
+# My Portfolio – React.js Developer Website

 This is my personal developer portfolio built using **React.js**, where I showcase my skills, projects, and contact information.
 It features smooth animations, Firebase integration, and a clean, responsive design.